 The military community is deeply connected.
 Nine in 10 members of the military said they’ve used a military discount, and 96% would share your offer with others in their community.
 Encourage customers to spread the word through their social media channels and email.
 A referral program can inspire customers to spread the word further.

 The military is a lucrative market and a good fit for many brands.
-Tap into the spending power of this high-value consumer tribe with a personalized Veterans Day offer.
+Tap into the spending power of this high-value consumer community with a personalized Veterans Day offer.
 Our campaign template is chock full of tips big and small to help you reach more of the military this November.
 Check it out!